atomicdata-dev/atomic-data-docs/src/schema/faq.md

 Let's assume that `https://somepage.example.com/name` and `https://example.com/name` are Properties that have the Shortname: `name`.

 What if a client tries something such as `people123.name`?
-To consistently return a single value, we need some form or precedence, and it goes like this:
+To consistently return a single value, we need some type of _precedence_:

 1. The earlier Class mentioned in the `class` Property of the resource.
 Resources can have multiple classes, but they appear in an ordered ResourceArray.
 Classes, internally SHOULD have no key collisions in required and recommended properties, which means that they might have.
 If these exist internally, sort the properties from A-Z.
 <!-- This  -->